dweekly/docs/pages/web/journeys.md

 You can set a time when your Journey will become active and be visible to your users and/or a time when it will no longer be displayed.
 You can also schedule Journeys on a recurring basis.

-You can access this feature from the **Validate & Test** step or directly from the action menu on the Journeys manager page.
+You can access this feature from the <notranslate>**Validate & Test**</notranslate> step or directly from the action menu on the Journeys manager page.

 ![image](/_assets/img/pages/journeys/schedule-action.png)